hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 ### Define Your Contents

 #### Publishing Contents

-Go to the Contentful dashboard.
-Open the "Contents section" and create the contents required by your bot.
+1. Go to the Contentful dashboard.
+2. Open the **Contents section** and create the contents required by your bot.

 Remember that they will not be available until you press the "publish" button and the button becomes green.
 <details>
 <summary>Example</summary>